CogStack/MedCAT/README.md

 There are a few ways to run CAT, simplest one being docker.

 ### Docker
-Download the models awailable bellow and place them in the models folder inside the `cat` repo.
-After that run:
+If using docker the appropriate models will be automatically downloaded, you only need to run:

 `docker build --network=host -t cat -f Dockerfile.MedMen .`